fmxsh/fmxsh/README.md

 ## Guide for submissions

 - If submitting anything, please, be aware I may hit the wrong buttons before getting experienced with GitHub.
-- I haven't yet developed my github interaction style with regard to contributions, and don't know what that would be like.
+- I haven't yet developed my GitHub interaction style with regard to contributions, and don't know what that would be like.
 - On the ontological things, I probably do not accept submissions, as it's meant be rooted in my views and struggle.

 ## Trivia